D

 disposition (noun) (2 of 6)

 An inclination or tendency.
-(OD)
+(NOA)

 The tendency of something to act in a certain manner under given circumstances.
 The tendency to act or think in a particular way.
 (MW)